wtsi-hgi/yascp/docs/README.md

 # nf-core/yascp: Documentation

-The nf-core/yascp documentation is split into the following pages:
+The nf-core/yascp documentation is split into the following pages so that users can familiarise themselves with how to run the pipeline:
+Pipeline is quite versitile with a lot of moving piecies and can be configured in many ways dependant of research question however the default run should provide a good start.

 * [Usage](usage.md)
     * An overview of how the pipeline works, how to run it and a description of all of the different command-line flags.